gmac/professional-javascript/part1_basics/intro_to_javascript.md

 100 * parseFloat("0.5") // 50
 ```

 An oddity of the number data type is the special value `NaN`, which represents "Not a Number".
-You'll commonly get `NaN` after trying to perform impossible arithmatic operations:
+You'll commonly get `NaN` after trying to perform impossible arithmetic operations:

 ```javascript
 23 / 0 // NaN
 ```

 You can check the outcome of math operations for `NaN` using JavaScript's `isNaN()` function.
-Likewise, this same pattern applies for the less common (and more bizarre) `Infinity` number value, which can be recognized using the `isFinite()` function.
+Likewise, this same pattern applies for the less common `Infinity` number value, which can be recognized using the `isFinite()` function.

 ## Variables

-Data values may be assigned custom labels called **Variables**.
-Think of a variable as a name tag for a piece of data.
-A single value may have many variables referring to it.
+A **Variable** is a named alias referring to a single piece of data (or, "datum").
+Think of a variable as a "Hello my name is..." label for a datum.
+A single datum may have many variable names referring to it.

 **Declaration & Assignment**